-9. NON-CURRENT ASSET HELD FOR SALE 30 Jun 17 30 Jun 16 \$ \$ Cost of investment 2,890,442 - Revaluation loss upon change of classification (683,196) - from investment in Associate entity (Note 22) Investment at fair value 2,207,246 -
+9. NON-CURRENT ASSET HELD FOR SALE

+\$ \$

+Cost of investment 2,890,442 2,890,442

+Revaluation gain/(loss) (105,107) (683,196)

+Investment at fair value 2,785,335 2,207,246

 Non-current assets are classified as held for sale if their carrying amount will be recovered principally through a sale transaction rather than through continuing use.
 They are measured at the lower of their carrying amount and fair value less costs of disposal.
 For non-current assets to be classified as held for sale, they must be available for immediate sale in their present condition and their sale must be highly probable.